MRAlirad/foundry-defi-stablecoin/README.md

     uint256 collateralAdjustedForThreshold = (collateralValueInUsd * LIQUIDATION_THRESHOLD) / LIQUIDATION_PRECISION;
 }
 ```

-Let's work this `Health Factor` calculation out mathematically with an example.

 Say a user deposits $150 worth of ETH and goes to mint $100 worth of DSC.